melezhik/outthentic-dsl/README.md

 ## Outthentic dsl

 * Is a language to verify _arbitrary_ plain text

 * Outthentic dsl is both imperative and declarative language

 ### Declarative way

-You define rules ( check expressions ) to describe expected content
+You define rules ( check expressions ) to describe expected content.

 ### Imperative way

-You define a process of verification using custom perl code ( validators, generators, code expressions  )
+You define a process of verification using custom perl code ( validators, generators, code expressions  ).

 ## dsl code

-A  program code written on outthentic dsl language to verify text input
+A  program code written on outthentic dsl language to verify text input.

 ## Search context

-Verification process if carried out in a given context.
+Verification process is carried out in a given _context_.

 But default search context is the same as original input text stream.

-Search context could be however changes in some conditions
+Search context could be however changed in some conditions.

 ## dsl parser